morete/kubevirt-basics-training/content/en/docs/02/_index.md

 ## Goals of this lab

 * Get familiar with the lab environment
-* Create our first VM using KubeVirt
+* Create your first VM using KubeVirt
-* Start and Stop a VM using virtctl or kubectl
+* Start and Stop a VM using `virtctl` or `kubectl`
 * Connect to the console of the VM
+* Expose and access ports of your VM
+* Making file changes to you VM and observe behaviour

 ## Folder structure